szymonsadowski3/SpringLongPolling/readme.md

 }
 ```

-2. In order to use this library there is need to create custom class of type Resolver, which serves as "helper" who finds out value of DeferredJSON objects (these are "Promise objects").
+2. You need to create custom class (that implements Resolver), which will be serving as "helper" who determines values of DeferredJSON objects (these are "Promise objects" which represent future result of some operation).

 ```
 /**